-6. Units / Contents Unit 1: Introduction Unit 2: Modeling Unit 3: Materials and Textures Unit 4: Animation Unit 5: Rendering ADDITIONAL COMMENTS, REMARKS Topics will be deplaying the logical order of experition in an interpreted by the strict order indicated in the list of tenior.
-Each free to free place will
+6. Units / Contents

+Unit 1: Introduction Unit 2: Modeling

+Unit 3: Materials and Textures

+Unit 4: Animation Unit 5: Rendering

+ADDITIONAL COMMENTS, REMARKS

 Topics will be dealt with in a logical order of exposition in an incremental manner, not the strict order indicated in the list of topics.
 Each face-to-face class will cover a part of the course syllabus.
 Each partial assessment exam will cover the subject matter studied up to the date of the exam.